Loading...

 Double-click the Trimmed reads data node to open the task report

-The report shows the percentage of trimmed reads and reads removed in a spreadsheet and a two graphs (Figure 4).
+The report shows the percentage of trimmed reads and reads removed in a table and two graphs (Figure 4).

 The results are fairly consistent across samples with ~2% of reads untrimmed, ~86% trimmed, and ~12% removed for each.
 The average quality score for each sample is increased with higher average quality scores at the 3' ends.